top of page

 The noun 'paparazzi' has an intriguing etymology with Italian origins.
 It is derived from the surname 'Paparazzo,' which was given to the character Signor Paparazzo, a news photographer in the 1960 film 'La Dolce Vita' directed by Federico Fellini.
 The term was coined by Fellini's co-screenwriter, Ennio Flaiano.
 The character Paparazzo was portrayed as an aggressive and intrusive photographer who pursued celebrities to capture candid shots.
 The name 'Paparazzo' is thought to be a play on the Italian word 'pappataci,' which means 'mosquitoes,' symbolizing the persistent and bothersome nature of these photographers.
 As the film gained international fame, the term 'paparazzi' became widely associated with photographers who specialize in taking pictures of celebrities and public figures.
 Thus, the etymology of 'paparazzi' is a testament to the influence of cinema and popular culture on language, with a fictional character's name becoming synonymous with a real-world phenomenon.

-Quiz: Find the meaning of the noun paparazzi:
+Find the correct meaning of the noun paparazzi:

 Try Again!